material-motion/material-motion/specifications/runtime.md

 A Runtime must translate Intentions into executable logic.

-### Intention ↔ Executor association
+### Intention ↔ Actor association

 We'll assume a function exists that returns an object capable of fulfilling an Intention.
 We'll call such an object an **executor**.
 The method signature for this method might look like this:

-    function executorForIntention(plan, target, existingExecutors) -> Executor
+    function executorForIntention(plan, target, existingActors) -> Actor

-This function will use a `Intention type → Executor type` lookup table.
+This function will use a `Intention type → Actor type` lookup table.
 The lookup can be implemented in many ways:

-**Intention → Executor**
+**Intention → Actor**

-Intentions define the Executor they require.
-This requires Intentions to be aware of their Executors, which is not ideal.
-It does, however, avoid a class of problems that exist if Executors can define which Intentions they fulfill.
+Intentions define the Actor they require.
+This requires Intentions to be aware of their Actors, which is not ideal.
+It does, however, avoid a class of problems that exist if Actors can define which Intentions they fulfill.

-**Executor → Intention**
+**Actor → Intention**

-Executors define which Intentions they can fulfill.
+Actors define which Intentions they can fulfill.
 This approach allows Intentions to be less intelligent.
-It introduces the possibility of Executors conflicting on a given Intention.
+It introduces the possibility of Actors conflicting on a given Intention.

 ### On commit: generate executors